PdxCodeGuild/Full-Stack-Day-Class/practice/mini-capstone.md

 Now that we have the features of your project, we need to divvy up work on it.
 I'll identify some big **moving parts** in your project and together we'll decide who will work on each big part.

-I'm going to make a [Trello board](https://trello.com) for each Mini Capstone assignment.
+I'm going to make a [Trello board](https://trello.com) for each Mini Capstone assignment and invite you to it.
 It's a super lightweight way to keep track of tasks.

-I'll make all of the starter tasks that
+I'll make all of the starter tasks for all the moving parts.
+Your team should make individual tasks for any sub-parts.
+You should move tasks through the pipeline on your own!

+Don't worry about following any formal task format or protocol.

 ## 4. Setup Logistics